 Links to these lenders’ websites are provided in alphabetical order below to give you some insight to each of their specific benefits, eligibility requirements*, terms and conditions (as they are subject to change), and disclosure information.
 There are many private loan lenders; borrowers may use this list as a tool to help choose a lender.
 You have a right to choose any private loan lender.
 If you wish to choose a lender not on this list, please provide the lender information to Student Financial Services.
 Applicants must complete and submit a separate online loan application with the lender to apply for preapproval and initiate the loan process.
-These nonfederal loans are administered by lending institutions (bank or credit unions) and are based on credit worthiness.
-Interest rates and fees will vary depending on your credit score and the usage of a co-signer.
-Co-signers can be used to either reduce the interest rate or help obtain the loan due to credit problems.
-It is your responsibility to research the lender’s interest rate options, terms and benefits offered and eligibility requirements.* The lender will communicate with you via email or mail requesting multiple documents and guiding you through their application process.
-Be aware of additional information needed by the private loan lender as it could affect how quickly you (the borrower) receive these private loan funds.
+These non-federal loans are offered by a variety of banks and other lenders (credit unions) and are approved on credit worthiness.
+Interest rates and fees will vary depending on your credit score and the usage of a cosigner.
+Cosigners can be used to either reduce the interest rate or help obtain a loan due to credit problems.
+It is your responsibility to research the lender’s interest rate options, terms and benefits offered and eligibility requirements.* The lender will communicate with you via email or mail as they guide you through their application process.
+A delay in providing additional information needed by the lender could affect how quickly you receive your private loan funds.
 Be prepared to wait two to four weeks for the loan to be processed through our office.